-It is now very evident that the Earth cannot continue into the future feeding a population that eats animal-sourced food (15,16).
+It is now very evident that the Earth cannot continue into the future feeding a population that partakes freely in animal-sourced food (15,16).
 In 2010 the United Nations reported that diets rich in meat and dairy products are unsustainable and that it is vital for feeding future populations that a worldwide change in diet away from animal products occurs.
 (2) The UN points out that land-based animal agriculture causes at least 14.5% of human-induced greenhouse gas emissions making it the second largest contributor to greenhouse gas and climate change next to fossil fuels (2,3).
-Results of a brand new study were released on July 18, 2018 revealing that the world’s top five meat and dairy producers combined (Brazil’s JBS, New Zealand’s Fonterra, Dairy Farmers of America, Tyson Foods and Cargill) are on par with the greenhouse gas emissions of Exxon-Mobil and significantly higher than those of Shell or BP (4).
+Results of a study released on July 18, 2018 revealed that the world’s top five meat and dairy producers combined (Brazil’s JBS, New Zealand’s Fonterra, Dairy Farmers of America, Tyson Foods and Cargill) are on par with the greenhouse gas emissions of Exxon-Mobil and significantly higher than those of Shell or BP (4).
 These three fossil-fuel companies are reported to be among the highest emitting companies in the world (5).
-It is predicted that by 2050 those five food-producing companies will be responsible for 81% of global greenhouse gas emissions.
+However, it is predicted that by 2050 the five food-producing companies mentioned above will be responsible for 81% of global greenhouse gas emissions.
 (4)

 Organizations are finally waking up to this truth.
 One country trying to lead by example is Germany, who, in February 2017, banned meat from the menus of their official environment ministry functions.
 Their impetus was a study published by the Oxford Martin School in the UK that showed that limiting meat consumption could cut food-related greenhouse gas emissions by a third while saving 5 million lives.
 Moreover, a change to vegetarian diets could reduce emissions by 63% and save 7 million lives, and going completely vegan could reduce emissions by 70% and save 8 million lives.
 (6)

 Livestock production impacts the environment in still more areas.
 The livestock industry uses about 30% of the Earth’s entire land surface for pasture and 33% of global arable land for producing its feed.
-Consequently it is a major driver of deforestation.
-Latin America is an example of an area that is suffering from the loss of its wooded areas with 70 to 80% of the former forests of the Amazon now cleared for grazing animals (12,13).
-Livestock herds also cause wide-scale damage to land through overgrazing, compaction and erosion of soil and pollution of water through animal wastes, antibiotics and hormones used in producing food animals, and the fertilizers and pesticides used in growing feed crops.
+Consequently, it is a major driver of deforestation.
+Latin America is an example of a region that is suffering from the loss of its wooded areas with 70 to 80% of the former forests of the Amazon now cleared for grazing animals (12,13).
+Livestock herds also cause wide-scale damage to land through overgrazing; compaction and erosion of soil; and pollution of water through animal wastes, antibiotics and hormones used in producing food animals, and the fertilizers and pesticides used in growing feed crops.
 Livestock are considered to be the main source of phosphorous and nitrogen contamination of the South China Sea (12).
-Additionally meat and dairy animals contribute to loss of species diversity because of their devastation of ecosystems.
-In fact 15 out of 24 important ecosystems are now in decline due to destruction caused by livestock (12).
+Additionally, meat and dairy animals contribute to loss of species diversity because of their devastation of ecosystems.
+In fact, 15 out of 24 important ecosystems are now in decline due to destruction caused by livestock (12).

 In 2016 researchers modelled the world as it is expected to be in the future in order to predict how human beings could feed themselves without converting any more forests into agricultural land.
 They concluded that “deforestation is not a biophysical necessity”.
 Human diets turned out to be the strongest determinant of the use of available space for food production, stronger than crop yields or cropland availability.
 The models used realistic assumptions of future yields, area needed for farming, livestock feed requirements and human diets and observed these parameters under 500 different sets of conditions.
 Plant-based diets were found to be particularly impressive for protecting forests.
 In fact, the only diet that would work with all future possible scenarios of yield and cropland area, including 100% organic agriculture, was a plant-based diet.
 Meat-heavy diets require at least double the resources of a vegan or vegetarian diet and, by the year 2050, diets containing meat would likely require an additional 50% increase in global cropland area.
 Calculations reveal that, if everyone was vegan in 2050, the world would require less cropland than it did in the year 2000 and an area the size of the entire Amazon rainforest could be put back into forest.
 Vegetarian diets follow close behind, being compatible with 94% of future scenarios and potentially allowing an area the size of India to return to nature.
 (13)